saulvegasauceda/blog/blog/notebooks.md

 ### 1.1: Intro to MERFISH & 10x scRNA-seq

 Two popular methods for measuring RNA species post-mortem are: [MERFISH](https://www.science.org/doi/10.1126/science.aaa6090) & [10x scRNA-seq](https://www.10xgenomics.com/blog/single-cell-rna-seq-an-introductory-overview-and-tools-for-getting-started).
-Both these methods are able to identify which cells within a tissue sample a given mRNA molecule comes from.
-Besides MERFISH being a fluorescent approach and 10x scRNA-seq utilizes sequencing, they differ in their capture rates and number of observed RNA species.
+Both these methods are able to identify the cell of origin within the tissue sample for all mRNA molecules.
+Not only do they differ in approaches, MERFISH  and 10x scRNA-seq also differ in their capture rates and number of observed RNA species.
 MERFISH is limited by the visual spectrum, thus, can only observe an order of ~100 RNA species but with a capture rate of ~90% (fraction of RNA transcripts observerd within the ~100 RNA species).
 Meanwhile, 10x scRNA-seq is not bound by the observed RNA species but observe mRNA with a [much lower capture rate of 30-32%](https://kb.10xgenomics.com/hc/en-us/articles/360001539051-What-fraction-of-mRNA-transcripts-are-captured-per-cell-).

 +++

 ### 1.2: Generating synthetic cells and simulating both MERFISH & 10x scRNA-seq

-Sampling using a negative binomial distribution for the cells we will determine as the ground truth.
+Create a "ground truth" set of cells by randomly sampling using a negative binomial distribution.
 Then, simulating both MERFISH & 10x scRNA-seq as a Bernoulli process with the capture rate serving as the probability of a success.

 ```{code-cell} ipython3
 Rna_species_characteristic_numbers = [1, 3, 10, 30, 100, 300, 1000, 3000, 10000]